Peter Schiefke: Political career

 Peter Schiefke ran for the Liberal Party of Canada nomination in Vaudreuil-Soulanges in July 2014, with the federal election coming up the following year.
-On February 24, 2015, he was chosen as the candidate on the second ballot at a nomination meeting where he was up against two other candidates.
-On October 19, he was elected with 46.6% of the vote, defeating sitting New Democratic Party MP Jamie Nicholls.
+On 24 February 2015, he was chosen as the candidate on the second ballot at a nomination meeting where he was up against two other candidates.
+On 19 October, he was elected with 46.6% of the vote, defeating sitting New Democratic Party MP Jamie Nicholls.

 In December 2015 he was appointed Parliamentary Secretary to the Prime Minister for Youth.
 As Parliamentary Secretary for Youth, he worked closely with the Prime Minister in the creation of the first-ever Prime Minister’s Youth Council, the creation of the first-ever Youth Policy for the Government of Canada, and advocated for increases to student aid, bursaries, and entrepreneurship programs.
-IIn August 2018, he was asked to take on additional responsibilities and serve as the Parliamentary Secretary to the Minister of Border Security and Organized Crime Reduction, Bill Blair.
-In this role, he helped lead the implementation of the Cannabis Act, which legalized recreational use of cannabis in Canada on October 17, 2018, and helped lead Canada’s response to the record numbers of asylum seekers and irregular migrants entering Canada through irregular and regular points of entry.
+In August 2018, he was asked to take on additional responsibilities and serve as the Parliamentary Secretary to the Minister of Border Security and Organized Crime Reduction, Bill Blair.
+In this role, he helped lead the implementation of the Cannabis Act, which legalized recreational use of cannabis in Canada on 17 October 2018, and helped lead Canada’s response to the record numbers of asylum seekers and irregular migrants entering Canada through irregular and regular points of entry.

 He ran again in the 2019 election and was re-elected with 47.3% of the vote.
 Prime Minister Justin Trudeau subsequently appointed him the Parliamentary Secretary for Environment and Climate Change in December 2019.
-During is his time as Parliamentary Secretary, he was asked to take on a leadership role in the Governments efforts to protect 25% of Canada’s Nature by 2025, update and strengthen Canada’s Environmental Protection Act (CEPA) that had not been updated since 1999, and implement a ban on harmful single-use plastics.
-The ban on harmful single-use plastics was announced by Prime Minister Justin Trudeau on October 7, 2020, and is projected to come into force at the end of 2022.
-The CEPA legislation, Bill C-28: Strengthening Environmental Protection for a Healthier Canada Act, was tabled in the House of Commons on April 13, 2021, but ultimately died on the order paper when the election was called on August 15 of that same year.
+During his time as Parliamentary Secretary, he was asked to take on a leadership role in the Government efforts to protect 25% of Canada’s Nature by 2025, update and strengthen Canada’s Environmental Protection Act (CEPA) that had not been updated since 1999, and implement a ban on harmful single-use plastics.
+The ban on harmful single-use plastics was announced by Prime Minister Justin Trudeau on 7 October 2020, and is projected to come into force at the end of 2022.
+The CEPA legislation, Bill C-28: Strengthening Environmental Protection for a Healthier Canada Act, was tabled in the House of Commons on 13 April 2021, but ultimately died on the order paper when the election was called on 15 August of that same year.
 The Bill is projected to be re-introduced in the 44th Parliament.
-In March 2021, he was appointed the Parliamentary Secretary to the Minister of Immigration, Refugees, and Citizenship and served in that capacity until the Federal election was called on August 15 of the same year.
+In March 2021, he was appointed the Parliamentary Secretary to the Minister of Immigration, Refugees, and Citizenship and served in that capacity until the Federal election was called on 15 August of the same year.

-On September 20, 2021 he was elected for a third consecutive term as the Member of Parliament for Vaudreuil-Soulanges, receiving 46.4% of the vote.
-On December 16, 2021 he was elected the Chair of the House of Commons Standing Committee on Transport, Infrastructure, and Communities.
+On 20 September 2021 he was elected for a third consecutive term as the Member of Parliament for Vaudreuil-Soulanges, receiving 46.4% of the vote.
+On 16 December 2021 he was elected the Chair of the House of Commons Standing Committee on Transport, Infrastructure, and Communities.